takigama/takiuino/README.md

 # Takiuino - the arduino board for ME!

+Just a WIP atm, look in the eagle directory and you can see the boards and their OSHPark links

 The main site for the takiuino is here: http://pjr.cc/tu/ (which is comming soon (tm))

 ## Thanks go to....